 Graduate Financial Aid

-Federal financial aid is divided into three basic categories: federal work-study and loans, which can be used individually or in combination to help finance your Brooklyn College education.
+Federal financial aid is divided into three basic categories: loans, federal work-study and grants/scholarships, which can be used individually or in combination to help finance your Brooklyn College education.
 Work-study assistance will allow you to earn money to help pay for part of your educational expenses by working part-time on campus and off campus.
+The Federal TEACH grant is for gradute students who are committed to pursuing a career in teaching.
+Brooklyn College has a robust scholarships and graduate students are strongly encouraged to apply.
 Federal student loans require that you first participate in entrance and exit interviews with the college's Office of Financial Aid, and agree to repay the principal and interest on such loans upon completion of your studies.
 You should also be aware that federal financial aid programs change frequently, so the types and amounts of awards may vary annually, based on available funds and changes in the status of your financial need.

 Cost of Attendance

-The following estimates the costs of academic year 2014–15 may help students determine if they need assistance.
+The following estimates the costs of academic year 2016–17 may help students determine if they need assistance.
 The estimates are based on full-time study (12 credits) for New York State residents while attending school for a nine month budgeted year.
-Please note that a student’s budget can increase or decrease based on semester (summer, fall, winter and spring) enrollment status and other individual circumstances.
+Note that a student's budget can increase or decrease based on semester (summer, fall, winter, and spring) enrollment status and other individual circumstances.

 Students Living at Home